sourcegraph/openctx/lib/provider/README.md

-# OpenCodeGraph provider library
+# OpenCtx provider library

-The `@opencodegraph/provider` package is used to implement OpenCodeGraph providers.
+The `@openctx/provider` package is used to implement OpenCtx providers.